LorisYounger/VPet/README_en.md

 ![Header](README.assets/%E4%B8%BB%E5%9B%BE.png)

-An open source desktop pet/shimeji/virtual pet app, that can be embedded into any Windows Presentation Framework app as well.
+An open-source desktop pet/shimeji/virtual pet app, that can be embedded into any Windows Presentation Framework app as well.

 Get VPet-Simulator [on Steam](https://store.steampowered.com/app/1920960/VPet) for free, or install its core library to your WPF app with [NuGet](https://www.nuget.org/packages/VPet-Simulator.Core).

 ## Introduction

-***VPet-Simulator*** is an desktop pet app with various interactions implemented.
+***VPet-Simulator*** is a desktop pet app with various interactions implemented.
 It's open-source, free, and supports mods from the Steam Workshop. ~~Well, it's free, so why not try it out?~~

 This game was originally developed for *[VUP-Simulator](https://store.steampowered.com/app/1352140/_/)*'s tutorial as an accompanying desktop pet, then split into an independent app.
 If you liked it, please consider adding VUP-Simulator to your wishlist.